 - Approval by Vice President, Campus & Community Ministries or CMDA Chief Executive Officer

-- Revocation: This Local Ministry Group’s affiliation with CMDA may be revoked by the CEO subject to review by CMDA’s National Board of Trustees.
+- Revocation: This Community Chapter’s affiliation with CMDA may be revoked by the CEO subject to review by CMDA’s National Board of Trustees.